-Well, basically for the above mentioned benefits that you will get.
+Well, basically for the above-mentioned benefits that you will get.
 If they are away for a few days, weeks or even months, they need someone to take care of their property and pets.
 Family and friends might live somewhere else or they have jobs and can’t stay in the house every day.

 In addition, if they keep the house empty, potential housebreakers might notice that there is no light on and no one is at home.
-So having someone live in the place, reduces the risk of house breaking a lot.
+So having someone live in the place, reduces the risk of housebreaking a lot.

 What are the Benefits of House Sitting Abroad?

-I’m a huge fan of house sitting and I think it’s a great way for digital nomads and long-term travelers to find accommodation.
+I’m a huge fan of house sitting abroad and I think it’s a great way for digital nomads and long-term travelers to find accommodation.
 Here are some of the advantages:

 - It’s for free!
 Especially, when you are just starting out as a digital nomad and are on a tight budget, this is the perfect way for you to save a lot of money.
 A friend of mine managed to house sit for 9 months within one year.
 Just imagine how much money she saved!

 - You get a fully equipped house.
 Don’t underestimate that!
 I have stayed in so many places where I had to buy stuff like duvets and pillows or cutlery and pots for only a short stay, like 5 weeks – super annoying!
-You even get to enjoy things that you normally wouldn’t find in a holiday flat, let alone in a hotel hotel, for instance a blender a washing machine.
+You even get to enjoy things that you normally wouldn’t find in a holiday flat, let alone in a hotel, for instance, a blender a washing machine.

 - You have internet.
 The most important thing for a digital nomad.
-In many long-term rentals you will have to organize your own internet access.
+In many long-term rentals, you will have to organize your own internet access.
 Of course, you can always buy a mobile hotspot or a global hotspot.
 However, this will soon get expensive and it might not be fast enough for your needs.
 And for broadband in your new place: Many providers offer 12-months plans only and they need up to a couple of weeks to install it.
 Often they are just not flexible enough for the life of a digital nomad.

 - You live like a local.
 You move to a new country for many reasons.
-One of them is surely that you want to get to know the local culture.
+One of them is sure that you want to get to know the local culture.
 To live like a local is a perfect starting point to do so.
 How do their houses look like?
 What’s important to them?
 What are their daily routines?
 These are all insights that you won’t be able to get in a usual rental apartment.